syam1123/syam1123/README.md

 - 👯 &nbsp; I’m looking to collaborate on projects with React, Vue, or anything that has UI/UX importance
 - 📫 &nbsp; Email me: hello@syamsp.com
 - 😄 &nbsp; Hobby: Motor bikes 🏍 🏍
-- ⚡ &nbsp; Fun fact: CSS is the most elegant thing that not everyone appreciate
+- ⚡ &nbsp; Fun fact: CSS is the most elegant thing that not everyone appreciates
 - 🌐 &nbsp; Website: www.syamsp.com

 <br />